fantonatos/ArchInstaller/README.md

 1. Partition and format your drives

 	This script will not format any partitions.
 Use whatever file system you like.

 2. Run `./installer.sh <boot> <swap> <root>`

 	`boot`, `swap`, and `root` are paths to the partitions you want to use.
 For example, /dev/sda1.

 The script will first install a minimally working system, you can finish at that point or continue to install a desktop environment.

----
+## Example:

 ```
 git clone https://github.com/fantonatos/ArchInstaller.git && cd ArchInstaller